hpcleuven/VscDocumentation/source/access/text_mode_access_using_putty.rst

 Prerequisite: PuTTY and WinSCP
 ------------------------------

-You've `generated a public/private key pair with
+You've :ref:`generated a public/private key pair with PuTTY
-PuTTY <\%22/client/windows/keys-putty\%22>`__ and have an approved account on the VSC clusters.
+<generating keys PuTTY>` and have an approved account on the VSC clusters.

 Connecting to the VSC clusters
 ------------------------------